SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/linux.md

 - **Description**.
 Description for the source template.

 #### Logs Collection
 - **Fields/Metadata**.
 You can provide any customer fields to be tagged with the data collected.
-By default sumo tags _sourceCategory with the value otel/linux
+By default, sumo tags `_sourceCategory` with the value otel/linux.
 - **Logs**.
 The following fields are pre-populated with default paths, for common log files that are used in different Linux distributions.
 Not all paths might be relevant for your operating system.
 Modify the list of files as required or leave the default values.

 #### Metrics Collection